btholt/complete-intro-to-web-dev-v3/lessons/05-putting-it-all-together/A-the-dom.md

 redSquare.style.backgroundColor = "limegreen";
 ```

-Notice that, despite the CSS class dicatating that the `div` should be `crimson` colored, it's actually `limegreen`.
+Notice that, despite the CSS class dictating that the `div` should be `crimson` colored, it's actually `limegreen`.
 This is because we used JavaScript to change the color of it.
 So let's break it down.

 - We called a method on `document`. `document` is a globally available variable in the browser that you use to interact with the HTML and CSS.
 It a lot of methods that you can use.
 In this case, we're using the `querySelector` in which you pass in a CSS selector and it returns to you the **first** one of that matches selector that it finds (if you have many of them on the page, you get just the first one.)
 - From there, we have a JavaScript pointer to the `div.red-square` tag stored in the `redSquare` variable which means we can start manipulating it.